gnaatz/evendo/README.md

 # evendo
-Never forget what you wanted todo before attending that event.
+Never forget what you want todo before attending that event.